MaryVPie/mv-pirogova-portfolio/README.md

 ## What's included

-Here I applied some skills like flexbox, media queries, and CSS variables.
+Here I applied some skills like flex-box, media queries.

 - index.html:
   - optimized for the accessibility needs